huggingface/blog/stackllama.md

         return loss
 ```

 We utilize a subset of a 100,000 pair of candidates and evaluate on a held-out set of 50,000.
-With a modest training batch size of 4, we train the Llama model using the LoRA `peft` adapter for a single epoch using the Adam optimizer with BF16 precision.
+With a modest training batch size of 4, we train the LLaMA model using the LoRA `peft` adapter for a single epoch using the Adam optimizer with BF16 precision.
 Our LoRA configuration is:

 ```python
 peft_config = LoraConfig(